Garuda: Chemmanadu Sri Krishna Garuda Mahavishnu Temple, Tiruvaniyoor, Ernakulam, Kerala

+Garuda Swamy Temple, Koladevi, Mulbagal, Kolar, Karnataka

 Buddhism

 Garuda, also referred to as Garula, are golden-winged birds in Buddhist texts.
 Under the Buddhist concept of saṃsāra, they are one of the Aṣṭagatyaḥ, the eight classes of inhuman beings.
 In Buddhist art, they are shown as sitting and listening to the sermons of the Buddha.
 They are enemies of the Nāgas (snakes) and are sometimes depicted with a serpent held between their claws.
 Like the Hindu art, both zoomorphic (giant eagle-like bird) and partially anthropomorphic (part bird, part human) iconography is common across Buddhist traditions.

 In Buddhism, the Garuda (Sanskrit; Pāli: garuḷā) are enormous predatory birds with a wingspan of 330 yojanas.
-They are described as beings with intelligence and social organization.
+They are described as beings with intelligence and social organisation.
 They are also sometimes known as suparṇa (Sanskrit; Pāli: supaṇṇa), meaning "well-winged, having good wings".
 Like the Nāgas, they combine the characteristics of animals and divine beings, and may be considered to be among the lowest of the devas.
 The Garudas have kings and cities, and at least some of them have the magical power of changing into human form when they wish to have dealings with people.
 On some occasions Garuda kings have had romances with human women in this form.
 Their dwellings are in groves of the simbalī, or silk-cotton tree.

 Jataka stories describe them to be residents of Nagadipa or Seruma.

 The Garuda are enemies to the nāga, a race of intelligent serpent- or dragon-like beings, whom they hunt.
 The Garudas at one time caught the nāgas by seizing them by their heads; but the nāgas learned that by swallowing large stones, they could make themselves too heavy to be carried by the Garudas, wearing them out and killing them from exhaustion.
 This secret was divulged to one of the Garudas by the ascetic Karambiya, who taught him how to seize a nāga by the tail and force him to vomit up his stone (Pandara Jātaka, J.518).